“We are stewards of a life altering experience you will remember for years to come and at GSS, we take that responsibility seriously”

 Please contact Graham Sales for further information regarding these ever changing rules and regulations.
 Contrary to the opinion of some, the Elephant is not endangered at this stage in South Africa and in particular the Timbavati and the Klaserie one can export to the United States of America.

 The habitat where they roam is mostly grassy plains, dense savannas with high rainfall and woodlands.
 To penetrate a bull herd or get into close quarters with a bull to determine trophy quality can be extremely exciting and can get the adrenaline pumping.

 Botswana has two major hunting areas, the central region of Kalahari and the Okavango Delta.
 These hunting areas are managed by local, South African or Namibian Safari Outfitters.
-Majority of the safari’s access to the hunting areas are with small planes from Maun.
+We have two areas in Botswana for trophy Elephant, Buffalo and some plains game species.
+Majority of the Safaris’ access to the hunting areas are with small planes from Maun.

-Bulls in breading herds are never hunted.
-Be exceptionally cautious when stalking these magnificent animals because elephants have unusually sensitive smell and hearing, so wind direction is essential when tracking.
+Bulls in breeding herds are never hunted.
+Be exceptionally cautious when stalking these magnificent animals because Elephants have unusually sensitive smell and hearing, so wind direction is essential when tracking.
 Elephant hunting is an aggressive hunting experience.

 These are enormously majestic animals and a show of dominance is often given through the flapping of their ears, a deafening trumpeting which can be heard up to eight kilometres away, the breaking of bush and pushing over of trees.

 In hunting Elephant choose the largest caliber rifle.
 The .375 is the legal minimum caliber, however, there will be no room for error when it comes to shot placement, if this caliber is your choice.